teamneusta/converter-bundle/docs/usage.md

 }
 ```

-If you have a situation as above and your User will have an address which should be populated into Person than you have
+If you have a situation as above and your `User` will have an `Address` which should be populated into `Person`,
-to write a Populator which
+then you have to write a Populator which

-* gets the address from User,
+* gets the `Address` from `User`,
-* converts it into a PersonAddress object
+* converts it into a `PersonAddress` object
-* and sets it in Person.
+* and sets it in `Person`.

-The second step is typically a task for a (e.g. Address-) Converter.
+The second step is typically a task for a (e.g. `Address`) converter.

-Therefore we have a ConvertingPopulator which can easily be used:
+Therefore, we have a `ConvertingPopulator` which can be used as follows:

 ```yaml
 # config/packages/neusta_converter.yaml